 Do you need a car for day trips from La Linea?

 No. All major destinations (Tarifa, Estepona, Marbella, Ronda, Algeciras) are reachable by bus from La Linea.
-A car gives you more flexibility, but public transport covers the main routes well.
+A car gives you more flexibility and makes Ronda considerably easier, but public transport covers the main routes well.

 How much should you budget for a day trip?